OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/getting-started-with-azure-cloud-services.md

 ![](create-management-cert.png "width=500")

 If you are allowing Octopus to generate a management certificate for you, first save the account and then upload the generated certificate to your Azure management certificates in the Azure Portal.
+To download the generated certificate, click on the public key value that is displayed in step 1 of the upload instructions shown above.

 ![Upload certificate](../images/azure-cert-upload.png "width=500")